Say hello to next-gen OpEx

 Trying to do it as a band-aid, a half-measure, or in isolation instead of doing it holistically with high coordination.

-Stakeholders fail to truly align together on a common vision of what success looks like.
+Stakeholders fail to truly align together on a common vision for what success looks like.

 A participant holds on to a pocket veto and uses it to sabotage the process or create speed bumps.